5 Tips to Lower TPO Antibodies to Help Reduce Your Symptoms

 - History of Vagal nerve dysfunction

-If you are experiencing any of these symptoms I do recommend looking into further testing for SIBO or yeast overgrowth.
+If you are experiencing any of these symptoms I do recommend looking into further testing for SIBO or yeast overgrowth as most people experience a combination of these conditions.

-I've found that these supplements tend to do the best for treating both SIBO and yeast overgrowth:
+I've found that these supplements tend to work the best for treating both SIBO and yeast overgrowth:

-I've found LDN or Low Dose Naltrexone to be particularly helpful in lowering antibody levels, reducing inflammation and lowering chronic pain.
+I've found low dose naltrexone (or LDN for short) to be particularly helpful in lowering antibody levels, reducing inflammation and reducing chronic pain.

 What is LDN?

-It is conventionally used as a rescue medication for patients who have overdosed on narcotics, but in LOW doses it can help modulate the immune system and reduce autoimmune diseases.
+It is conventionally used to treat alcohol addiction, but in LOW doses it can help modulate the immune system and may treat certain autoimmune diseases.

-It was first used to help patients with HIV back when there were very few treatments, but it has undergone significant research since that time and has shown benefit in many conditions.
+It was first used to help patients with HIV back when there were very few treatments available, but it has since been tested in many other medical conditions and found to be quite effective.

 How do you use LDN to lower TPO antibodies?